KingSherriff/csc_picker/README.md

 # csc_picker
 ![version](https://img.shields.io/badge/version-0.2.6-blue.svg)  ![version](https://img.shields.io/badge/NullSefety-True-brightgreen)

 A flutter package to display a country, states, and cities.
 In addition it gives the possibility to select a list of countries, States and Cities depends on Selected, also you can search country, state, and city all around the world.
+Made more adjustable for customizability.

 <div style="text-align:center">
 <table>